 If you’d rather experience the city from the water, you can also do that by booking a sunset cruise like this.

 6. Eat all the food

 I’m not sure where to start on the food of the South!
 We had amazing food throughout our five week journey.
-A couple of highlights in the Savannah region were the 80 East Gastropub on Tybee Island, which did some really excellent classic American fare, and Wall’s BBQ in downtown Savannah.
+A couple of highlights in the Savannah region were the 80 East Gastropub on Tybee Island (sadly now closed), which did some really excellent classic American fare, and Wall’s BBQ in downtown Savannah.